-5 Potent Supplements that Lower SHBG Levels and Increase Free-Testosterone
+5 Supplements that Lower SHBG & Boost Free-T

 SHBG works by binding into the active free-testosterone molecules, rendering them inactive and unable to bind the androgen receptor sites in the body.
 In layman terms, it reduces the activity of bodily androgens.